 My mom was the best.
 She came to every single performance.
 She didn’t care what time it was at or what she had going on the next day.
 When I played in metal bands, she learned what breakdowns were.
 She’s just so engaged in all of it.
 My dad is definitely not the biggest music fan, in fact I’m not even sure if he likes it, nevertheless he’s still super supportive of what I’m doing.
 And they let me play all day everyday for as long as I wanted; even when the neighbors complained so you could say I’m lucky to have them.

 I don’t think she knew how far away Colorado was from California.
 I was playing in another band, and my heart and my soul was into it but it just wasn’t going where I wanted to be as a musician, it wasn’t taking me there.
 So, I started looking for other bands and I put together some website profiles: a ReverbNation page, Facebook page, promoting myself as a drummer.
 I put all these videos up and I put ads up for a couple months.
-Then, one day that I decided I was giving up, not that I ever really had that attitude, but I’d gone to so many bad auditions where the bands didn’t have the drive or didn’t have the passion – that day, I came home and there’s one email.
+Then, one day where I decided I was giving up, not that I ever really had that attitude, but I’d gone to so many bad auditions where the bands didn’t have the drive or didn’t have the passion, the commitment – that day, I came home and there’s one email.

 I looked at it and I thought “This must be a joke,” or “This must be fake,” because no one in LA responded to me.
 I responded nicely to it though, and checked out the music and thought, “Whoa, this bands pretty good.”
 She called me the next day and she was totally on top of it.
 So I instantly saw her work ethic and what every other good band I’d played in was lacking.
 So many bands will say their gonna make it, and that’s their goal but Aoife was doing the work to get there.
 If at the end of the day, we don’t make it, at least I’ll know that we gave everything we possibly could have.
 There are no regrets at this point.